1

 Listen on Apple PodcastsSpotify, Google Podcasts and Stitcher

 The energy crisis in the Philippines is real.
 Soaring liquefied natural gas (LNG) prices have made it impossible for many Asian countries to procure enough fuel.
-As of October 2022, LNG prices in Asia were up by 300% compared to the previous year.
+As of October 2023, LNG prices in Asia were up by 300% compared to the previous year.
 The escalating energy prices are pushing poorer countries out of the market and threatening the energy security of millions of people.
-Philippines is also facing a looming energy crisis.
+Philippines is also facing a looming energy crisis, it should focus more on renewable energy development.

 Since 2021, LNG prices have consistently broken record highs on dwindling Russian gas flows and rebounding energy demand after the pandemic.
 Even before Russia invaded Ukraine, LNG prices were on an upward trend.
 Between Q4 2019 and Q4 2021, European and Asian gas prices increased almost sevenfold.